drosofff/docs/docs/mkdocs_publishing.md

 ## see locally the web docs
-Still in your master branch, run `mkdocs server` and see locally your documentation with your web browser
+Still in your master branch, run `mkdocs serve` and see locally your documentation with your web browser